YcleptJohn/placement-report/report.md

 The interview was with a company called SquaredUp who are a small start-up close to my home in London.
-Whilst it was useful to gain experience the process also knocked my confidence a little, they asked some fart-assy questions that put me on the spot more than expected.
-However, it also showed me that interviews are a two-way process, from those questions alone I knew that company was too 'hippy' to be a good fit for me.
+Whilst it was useful to gain experience the process also knocked my confidence, they asked some unusual theoretical questions that put me on the spot more than expected.
+However, it showed me that interviews are a two-way process, from those questions alone I knew that company was too 'hip' to be a good fit for me.

 ### Application + Interview with HX